seanbreckenridge/shortcuts/README.md

 cd shortcuts
 # Install dependencies
 bundler install
-# Copy shortcuts to somewhere on your $PATH
+# Copy shortcuts and config file to somewhere on your $PATH
 cp shortcuts /usr/local/bin
-cp sample-config.toml ~/.config/shortcuts.toml
+cp sample-config.toml ~/.config/shortcuts.conf
 # Add your shortcuts dir to your $PATH, by adding a line to your `.bashrc`/`.profile`/`.zshenv`: `export PATH=$PATH:~/.shortcuts`
 shortcuts create --debug
 ```